rayyansys/amazon_ses_mailer/README.md

 # AmazonSesMailer

-This ruby gem allows you to use Amazon SESv2 API to send emails from your Rails application.
+This ruby gem allows you to use Amazon SESv2 API to send emails from your Rails (or just Ruby) applications.
-Email templates are hosted on Amazon SES service rather than the Rails application.
+Email templates are hosted on Amazon SES service rather than the application.
 This enables rapid development of templates, which can then be managed by marketing teams, rather than engineering teams.
 The gem API is very similar to the Rails ActionMailer API to allow for easy integration/migration.